ppy/osu-wiki/news/2026/2026-02-12-the-nat-gazette-feb-2026.md

 ### Evaluations moving forward

 After much discussion with the team, gathering opinions from the community and assessing the results of the latest [state of Ranked survey](https://osu.ppy.sh/home/news/2025-09-24-the-state-of-ranked-survey-results), moving forward, the osu!
 Nomination Assessment Team will slowly be taking a more opinionated approach to Beatmap Nominator evaluations.
 Additionally, the outcome of any and all warnings will be decided by the **entire** osu!
-NAT as opposed to a subset of which as was the case previously.
+NAT as opposed to a subset of which, as was the case previously.

-These changes would allow the osu!
-Nomination Assessment Team to more accurately assess the quality of beatmaps being ranked, offering feedback to Beatmap Nominators in an attempt to close the bridge between the team and the community's expectations.
-While these changes may not fully address the inherent disconnect between groups and their respective expectations, we're actively working to find new ways to bridge the gap — more on that later!
+These changes should allow the osu!
+Nomination Assessment Team to more accurately assess the quality of beatmaps being ranked while offering feedback to Beatmap Nominators, in an attempt to more closely follow the community's expectations.
+While these changes may not fully address the inherent disconnect between every group involved and their differing expectations, we're actively working to find new ways to bridge the gap — more on that later!

 It is also worth mentioning that osu!taiko, osu!catch, and osu!mania are exempt from this change.
-These game modes have historically worked in a similar fashion already.
-These changes would bring osu! up to speed with its rhythm game brethren.
+These game modes have historically worked in a similar fashion already, meaning the osu! mode will only be brought up to speed with its rhythm game brethren.

-You can read more about this transitionary process in the following [forum post](https://osu.ppy.sh/community/forums/topics/2178722).
-We welcome any current Beatmap Nominators to join as we actively discuss these changes.
+You can read more about this transitionary process in [this forum post](https://osu.ppy.sh/community/forums/topics/2178722).
+We welcome any current Beatmap Nominators to chime in as we actively discuss these changes.

 ### Reworking the veto system

-Vetoes have been a contested topic ever since their inception, with the system facing many changes in an attempt to make things more balanced.
-However, we can only go so far through tweaking thresholds and mediator numbers.
+Vetoes have been a contested topic ever since their inception, with the system facing many changes attempting to make things more balanced.
+However, we can only get so far by tweaking thresholds and mediator numbers.
 Given how necessary vetoes are to the health of the ranking process, we have decided to proceed with the system's biggest rework yet.

 [The proposal](https://osu.ppy.sh/community/forums/topics/2138353?n=1) for the new system was published 4 months ago in the [Beatmap Management subforum](https://osu.ppy.sh/community/forums/115), and it covers a drastic shift in how vetoes are handled.

-Previously, any full BN can initiate a veto and the discussion was handled publicly in the beatmap's discussion thread.
-When the mapper and the vetoer reached a stalemate, either of them can initiate  the mediation process, which would have all BNs vote on whether the veto should be upheld or not, with a 60% threshold for the veto to be upheld.
+Previously, any full BN could initiate a veto, and the discussion was handled publicly in the beatmap's discussion thread.
+When the mapper and the vetoer reached a stalemate, either of them could initiate  the mediation process, which would have all BNs vote on whether the veto should be upheld or not, with a 60% threshold for the veto to be upheld.

 The new system aims to create a safe space for all relevant parties involved in a veto to discuss the issue in a more structured and civil manner through a private chatroom.
 Moreover, the new system will account for the community's input during mediation, allowing the community to have a meaningful say in the outcome of a veto!
 For a full breakdown of the new system, check out the video below: